journey to the cross

 Station #6 – A Crown of Thorns

 16 The soldiers led Jesus away into the palace (that is, the Praetorium) and called together the whole company of soldiers.
 17 They put a purple robe on him, then twisted together a crown of thorns and set it on him.
 18 And they began to call out to him, “Hail, king of the Jews!”19 Again and again they struck him on the head with a staff and spit on him.
 Falling on their knees, they paid homage to him.
 20 And when they had mocked him, they took off the purple robe and put his own clothes on him.
 Then they led him out to crucify him.

 1. How do you react to this scene?
 What stands out to you?
 Why?

 2. Have you ever misused your power?
 What was that like?

 26 As the soldiers led him away, they seized Simon from Cyrene, who was on his way in from the country, and put the cross on him and made him carry it behind Jesus.
 27 A large number of people followed him, including women who mourned and wailed for him.
 28 Jesus turned and said to them, “Daughters of Jerusalem, do not weep for me; weep for yourselves and for your children.
 29 For the time will come when you will say, ‘Blessed are the childless women, the wombs that never bore and the breasts that never nursed!’
 30 Then “‘they will say to the mountains, “Fall on us!” and to the hills, “Cover us!”’
 31 For if people do these things when the tree is green, what will happen when it is dry?”

 1. Imagine that you are Simon and that you have just seen Jesus fall under the weight of his cross.
 How do you respond to being forced to carry it for Jesus—willing, afraid, annoyed, compassionate?

-2. Feel the texture and weight of the cross.
+2. Imagine the texture and weight of the cross.
 What is it like to carry?